callryan/AWS-Connect-LIfe-Coach-/README.md

 Conceptual project that utilizes AWS Connect and the AWS eco-system as a Life Coach application

 # Ideation:
-Create a project that will push personal development of new skillsets that are required for the AWS connect portfolio.
+Create a project that will push personal development of new skillsets that are required for the AWS eco-system and connect portfolio.
 Concentration of obtaining AWS certifications from Foundational to Profesional along with Specialty certifications and additional skill sets.
 | Certifications | Additional Skill Sets |
 | :----: | :---: |
 | AWS Cloud Practitioner | Python3 |